 Do the government really want to cure nicotine addiction?

-The last thing most smokers are worried about is the money it costs – yet it’s worth just pausing for a moment to assess who the winners and losers are with regard to the nicotine industry.
+The last thing most smokers are worried about is the money it costs – yet it’s worth just pausing for a moment to assess who the winners and losers are with regard to the nicotine industry and whether the government really want to cure nicotine addiction.
 In 2014 research commissioned by Action on Smoking and Health (ASH) indicated that the cost to the UK National Health Service caused by smoking was £2 billion a year with the cost of social care for older smokers being around £1.1 billion a year.
 That’s a combined cost of £3.1 billion a year.

 UK tax revenue from tobacco excise and VAT in 2013 was £12.3bn!
 So Her Majesty’s Treasury benefits to the tune of more than £9 billion a year!
 Yet smokers are bullied, and harassed, and made to feel like lepers by a system that views them as a dispensable profit centre.

 Since 1990 the annual UK tax revenue from tobacco has doubled.
 It is destined to always go only in one direction.
 Up!
 As nicotine addiction in other forms grows – you can be sure that the treasury will be ready to apply the same taxes to those products.
 What more predictable and sustainable source of income is there other than an addict.

 As a nicotine addict you have to ask yourself – do you really want to be a victim of this scam any longer?
 Can it really be that the governments of the world are dis-incentivized from curing nicotine addiction and might even be happy to encourage it?